kashinak/whale-song-memory-game/README.md

 # Whale Song Memory Game

-This memory game is intended for entertainment and educational purposes to expand ocean awareness by cultivating a deeper human connection to various whale species through beautiful visuals and organic whale song audio.
-The game is a fun journey of memorizing distinct game sound patterns consisting of whale calls and clicks.
-It is modeled after the classic [Simon (game)](https://en.wikipedia.org/wiki/Simon_%28game%29).
+This memory game is intended for entertainment and educational purposes.
+The goal of the user experience is to have fun while learning about the distinct differences of whale calls between various whale species.
+This game experience will hopefully forge a deep appreciation for the musical notes of whale song.
+[Simon (game)](https://en.wikipedia.org/wiki/Simon_%28game%29).

----

 ## User Experience (UX)

 -   ### User stories